How to Avoid Seed Oils this Holiday Season

 1. Avoid Fried Foods at Restaurants

 When dining out over the holidays, one easy way to avoid seed oils is to steer away from fried foods on the menu.
 Most restaurants use commercial seed oils for frying because they are cheap, widely available and have a neutral flavor profile.
 Unfortunately, due to their high polyunsaturated fat content, seed oils are some of the most unstable oils and are the easiest to oxidize, particularly at high temperatures used in cooking.

 Reusing frying oil is an extremely common practice in restaurants.
 Vegetable oil that’s been repeatedly reheated and reused contains significantly more oxidized byproducts than oil used for frying once [*].
 And every time a seed oil is reheated or reused, trans fats form from the breakdown of unstable polyunsaturated fats [*].
 The more times the oil is used for frying, the more of those harmful trans fats and oxidized byproducts end up in the dish.

 Your best bet for avoiding seed oils at holiday gatherings and catered events where fried foods are served is to opt for fresh, baked, grilled or slow cooked options instead.
-Unless, of course, you know the host used an air fryer or a stable oil like Cultured Oil in cooking.
+Unless, of course, you know the host used an air fryer or a stable oil like Zero Acre oil in cooking.
 Then — enjoy away!

 2. Be Aware of Salad Dressings